podium-lib/context/README.md

 ### .middleware()

-Express middelware to execute all Parsers in paralell and append the result of each parser to `res.podium.context`.
+Express middelware to execute all Parsers in paralell and append the result of each parser to `res.locals.podium.context`.

 This will execute all built in parsers and all externally registered, through the `.register()` method, parsers.

-The object stored at `res.podium.context` is "http header-ish" and must be run through the static `.serialize()` method to be applied to a http header object.
+The object stored at `res.locals.podium.context` is "http header-ish" and must be run through the static `.serialize()` method to be applied to a http header object.